Highlights of the 2022 Cost of a Data Breach Report

 While the storage and real-time processing of big data on enterprise IT networks have whetted the appetite of cyber attackers, companies as key players in the business world have had to adopt advanced cybersecurity measures, and apparently they must continue to do so.

-First, it would be better to explain the scope of the report.
-The Cost of a Data Breach Report 2022 includes a new analysis of the following technological approaches and applications.
+First, it would be best to explain the scope of the report.
+The Cost of a Data Breach Report 2022 includes a new analysis of the technological approaches and applications listed below.
 All of the data gathered during the study is analyzed in light of this conceptual framework.

-After the conceptual framework mentioned above, let's take a look at the new insights the 2022 report presents to organizations.
+After the conceptual framework mentioned above, let's take a look at the new insights the 2022 report reveals.

-After compiling the report's key findings, it may be more useful to address critical points that provide important data in several categories and may be eye-opening for organizations.
+After compiling the report's key findings, it’s useful to address critical points that provide important data in several categories and may be eye-opening for organizations.